MJKWoolnough/store/README.md

     import "vimagination.zapto.org/store"

-Package store automatically configures a database to store structured information in an sql database
+Package store automatically configures a database to store structured information in an sql database.

 ## Usage